Does social media book promotion still work? In short, no, because of three problems.

 “If I had to bet, I’d say that this might be one of the worst downturns that we’ve seen in recent history,” Zuckerberg said.

-As for Twitter, who knows what the future holds as the battle for ownership rages on.
+As for Twitter, now called X, who knows what the future holds with all the changes?

 But apart from these issues, maybe the real problem is that (nice) people have fallen out of love with social media.

 It’s not a friendly or even social place anymore.
 Ten years ago, an author could make friends, gain genuine interest, and sell books via social media.

 But now, if you are lucky, you will only get attention from sofa-bound people who love to criticize.

 And it’s not only book promotion that has a problem.